Vacation (The Go-Go's song)

 "Vacation" is a 1982 single released by the all-female rock band, the Go-Go's.
-The song was the first single from the album, Vacation.
+The song was the first single from the album Vacation.

 The song became one of the Go-Go's highest-charting singles, reaching No. 8 on the Billboard Hot 100 in August 1982, being the band's second and final US top-10 hit.
 The song was released on 7" vinyl format, with the surf rock song "Beatnik Beach" as the single's B-side.
-"Vacation" carries the distinction of being released as the first known cassette single released in the United States or "cassingle" as trademarked by I.R.S.
+"Vacation" carries the distinction of being the first known cassette single released in the United States or "cassingle" as trademarked by I.R.S.
 Records.

-Billboard called it a "perfect summer record" saying it is "uptempo, optimistic and the aural companion for lazy days at the beach.
+Billboard called it a "perfect summer record" saying it is "uptempo, optimistic and the aural companion for lazy days at the beach."
 Cash Box called it "propulsive power pop."

 An earlier version of "Vacation", written solely by Kathy Valentine, was released by The Textones, of which Valentine was a member, in 1980.
 It was released on Chiswick Records in the United Kingdom as an EP and later a 45.

 Music video

 The video, which was directed by Mick Haggerty and C.D.
 Taylor, starts by showing the song's title on a photo in a travel brochure.
 It depicts the band waiting on a pile of luggage at an airport after Belinda Carlisle arrives in a taxi.
 It changes to show them performing, then ends with a section in which they water-ski in formation, as on the album cover.
 All the band members smile and mug for the camera in individual closeups.
 The photo then freezes and zooms out to be shown in another travel brochure on the floor, which an unseen janitor sweeps up, with other trash (most likely from the airport portion of the video).

-It was shot in one very long day on a $50,000 budget, large for the time, and the band was coming off a debut album that had reached no. 1.
+It was shot in one day on a $50,000 budget, large for the time, and the band was coming off a debut album that had reached number one.
 "We still saw videos as an annoying waste of time," recalls Jane Wiedlin.
 "After seven or eight hours we sent out someone to sneak in booze."
 Kathy Valentine says they drank "lots of champagne."
 Wiedlin says the effects are evident during the closeups of the women at the end: "if you look at our eyes, we're all so drunk.
 We didn't even try to make it look like we were really waterskiing."